Description

 - Made from goatskin or pigskin for flexibility and heat resistance.

-– Suitable for handling hot materials, oven work, or light welding.
+- Perfect for handling hot materials, oven work, or light welding tasks.

 - Constructed with multiple layers of heat-resistant materials, including leather and fire-resistant linings like Nomex or Kevlar.

-– Designed for extreme heat and flame exposure.
+- Specifically designed for extreme heat and flame exposure in firefighting situations.

-– Made from heat-resistant leather with additional insulation.
+- Made from heat-resistant leather with added insulation.

-– Perfect for handling hot pans, grills, or open flames.
+- Ideal for grilling, cooking, and handling hot pans, grills, or open flames.

 Advantages of Heat-Resistant Leather Gloves:

--Natural Heat Resistance: Leather provides inherent protection against moderate heat.
+- Natural Heat Resistance: Leather offers inherent protection from moderate heat.

-Grip Offers excellent grip on hot or slippery surfaces.
+- Grip: Provides an excellent grip on hot or slippery surfaces, making tasks safer.

 Limitations:

-– Leather gloves are not suitable for extremely high temperatures (e.g., direct flame contact) unless specially treated or lined with additional heat-resistant materials.
+- Leather gloves are not suited for extremely high temperatures (e.g., direct flame contact) unless specially treated or lined with heat-resistant materials like Nomex or Kevlar.

-– Prolonged exposure to high heat can dry out and damage the leather over time.
+- Prolonged exposure to high heat can cause leather to dry out and crack over time if not properly maintained.

 Care and Maintenance:

-1.Cleaning Wipe with a damp cloth and mild soap.
-Avoid soaking the gloves.
+- Wipe gloves with a damp cloth and mild soap.
+Avoid soaking the gloves to prevent damage.

-3 Conditioning Use leather conditioner to keep the material supple and prevent cracking.
+- Use leather conditioner to keep the material supple and prevent cracking or stiffening of the leather.